Keeganw3/Play-Stardew-Valley/README.md

 (Provide image of community section)

 ## Sign-Up section
-* This will allow the user to receive tips about starting the game, a link to buy the game or ways on how to become an active member of the communities on different social media.
+* This will allow the user to receive tips about starting the game or a link to buy the game.
 * The user can specify which they would like to do by ticking the appropriate box and submitting a full name and email address.
 (Provide image of sign-up)